greenpeace-cee/at.greenpeace.gpapi/docs/index.md

 this extension, the [REST interface] is the most convenient option.
 The REST interface accepts GET and POST parameters and can return JSON or XML.

+!!! tip "Client Library"

     For client applications written in PHP, CiviCRM offers an [object-oriented API client].

 To obtain the endpoint URL for staging and production environments, please contact the database team at Greenpeace CEE.
 Note that API endpoints are not